 Admissions

-On your admission to the Recovery Lighthouse clinic for treatment, you will receive a warm and friendly welcome.
-Admissions will need to be pre-booked however on most occasions, we can accommodate a new admission within 24 hours of making the booking.
+On your admission to the Recovery Lighthouse, you will receive a warm and friendly welcome.
+While most admissions will need to be pre-booked, on some occasions, we can accommodate a new admission within 24 hours of making the booking.

 Referrals can be accepted from the client themselves, family, friends, and health professionals.
-Once the booking is confirmed, we will ensure that our team are ready to receive you.
+Once the booking is confirmed, we will ensure that our team is ready to greet you.

-On arriving at our clinic you will be greeted by a designated admissions staff member who will complete administrative formalities and ensure that you fully understand all aspects of the treatment we will provide for you and your family or friends.
+On arriving at our clinic you will be welcomed by our Clinic Manager, who will complete administrative formalities and ensure that you and anyone that arrives with you fully understand all aspects of the treatment we will provide for you.
 You will be introduced to the clinical team and shown around so that you can familiarise yourself with the layout of the facility.
 You will be provided with a welcome pack that will explain all you need to know about your stay with us at the Recovery Lighthouse, along with a timetable of therapy sessions.

 Once your assessment has been completed, our team of staff members will then help you settle in.
 We fully understand that this is a very fearful and stressful time for most, but our staff are on hand to offer reassurance and advice at all times.